C1. Patterns and Relationships

 Also read the questions in Appendix 5.1A and ensure that students understand the task at hand.

-Note: The advantage for students of starting in Question 1 with a concrete representation of the situation rather than a semi-concrete representation such as a drawing is that they can quickly rearrange the material if they make a mistake rather than having to erase or start over.
+Note: Using a concrete representation enables students to rearrange the material to visualize the pattern.
 Most students will have no difficulty representing the pattern of accumulating points on a loyalty card for rented movies, but some will tend to forget to represent the number of points on the loyalty card with no rented movie.
 Have them recognize that a $4 subscription is required and that they must represent the points on a loyalty card with only that amount (when zero movies have been rented).

 Invite teams to complete the task.
-Observe their work and intervene as needed.
-Pay particular attention to whether students create a non-numeric growing pattern that shows the regularity clearly.
+Observe their work and provide support as needed.
+Pay particular attention to whether students create a geometric pattern that shows the increasing part of the pattern clearly.

 If necessary, ask questions such as: